-PlayOnLinux is a graphical frontend to WINE which lets you play Windows based video games and Windows software such as Microsoft Office, Media Player, etc. on Linux.
+PlayOnLinux is a graphical frontend to WINE that lets you play Windows-based video games and Windows software such as Microsoft Office, Media Player, etc., on Linux.

-Even though it is based on WINE you will find it very easy to use as its graphical user interface makes it simple and easy.
-You can install it easily either from Ubuntu Software Center or by running following command in Terminal.
+Even though it is based on WINE, you will find it very easy to use as its graphical user interface makes it simple and easy.
+You can install it easily either from Ubuntu Software Center or by running the following command in Terminal.

-If you’re big fan of video games like Counter Strike: Global Offensive and Dota 2 then you must install steam on Ubuntu.
-Ever since Valve introduced Steam for Linux, gaming on Linux become real deal.
+If you’re a big fan of video games like Counter-Strike: Global Offensive and Dota 2, then you must install steam on Ubuntu.
+Ever since Valve introduced Steam for Linux, gaming on Linux has become a real deal.

 Here’s my guide to install Steam on Ubuntu.

-VLC is all-rounder media player and most reliable one which can play any traditional or modern media files.
-It is one of the first things I install whenever I install new OS because I love listening to my favorite music while working.
+VLC is an all-rounder media player and the most reliable one who can play any traditional or modern media files.
+It is one of the first things I install whenever I install a new OS because I love listening to my favorite music while working.

 It supports various media file formats like MP3, AAC, DV Audio, MP4, FLV, AVI and many other popular media file formats.

-Skype is a must have video calling application for those who have to do lot of video conference for the work.
+Skype is a must-have video calling application for those who have to do a lot of video conferences for work.
 Skype is available for Linux and its distributions like Ubuntu as a Snap application.
 Apart from video and voice calling, desktop screen sharing is another notable feature of Skype.

 26. Install WordPress Desktop Client

-If you have to work around WordPress website or have your own WordPress website then you can manage it directly from WordPress Desktop Client which is available for Ubuntu.
+If you have to work around a WordPress website or have your own WordPress website, then you can manage it directly from WordPress Desktop Client, which is available for Ubuntu.

 You can directly download and install it directly from Ubuntu Software Center.

-If you have to work till late in the light on computer then Ubuntu has dedicated night light mode to protect your eyes.
-Standard blue light is harmful for eyes, so go through following steps to set for period of hours or for sunset to sunrise automatically.
+If you have to work till late in the light on the computer, then Ubuntu has a dedicated night light mode to protect your eyes.
+Standard blue light is harmful to the eyes, so go through the following steps to set for a period of hours or for sunset to sunrise automatically.

 28. Set Default Applications

-We generally have number of software for same purpose in our computers like Google Chrome, Mozilla Firefox for web browsing, multimedia apps for playing songs and videos, etc. Ubuntu lets you set default application for web, mail, calendar, music, video, etc.
+We generally have a number of software for the same purpose on our computers like Google Chrome, Mozilla Firefox for web browsing, multimedia apps for playing songs and videos, etc. Ubuntu lets you set a default application for web, mail, calendar, music, video, etc.

 29. Install Timeshift

-Install the Timeshift by running following commands in Terminal one-by-one.
+Install the Timeshift by running the following commands in Terminal one by one.

-GNOME is the default desktop environment in Ubuntu and it is not only limited to that.
-You can always try different desktop environment on Ubuntu such as MATE, KDE, Cinnamon and many others.
+GNOME is the default desktop environment in Ubuntu, and it is not only limited to that.
+You can always try different desktop environments on Ubuntu, such as MATE, KDE, Cinnamon and many others.

-To try MATE, run following command in Terminal.
+To try MATE, run the following command in Terminal.

-To try Cinnamon, run following command in Terminal.
+To try Cinnamon, run the following command in Terminal.

-To try KDE, run following command in Terminal.
+To try KDE, run the following command in Terminal.

 31. Customize The Dock

-The Dock present on the left side of Ubuntu desktop which shows pinned applications as well as currently running apps can be configured for icon size, dock position on desktop, etc.
+The Dock present on the left side of the Ubuntu desktop, which shows pinned applications as well as currently running apps, can be configured for icon size, dock position on the desktop, etc.

 Go to Settings -> Dock to start tweaking.

-Many of us use Android phones and GS Connect is an application for Ubuntu which will help you integrate your phone with Ubuntu.
-You can send SMS from Ubuntu desktop, share and transfer files, sync notifications and do much more with this useful app.
+Many of us use Android phones, and GS Connect is an application for Ubuntu that will help you integrate your phone with Ubuntu.
+You can send SMS from the Ubuntu desktop, share and transfer files, sync notifications and do much more with this useful app.

-GS Connect is directly available in Ubuntu Software Center for download and install.
+GS Connect is directly available in Ubuntu Software Center for download and installation.

 33. Install Ubuntu Cleaner

 CCleaner is one of the best and most used applications on Windows to free up some space.
-Unfortunately, CCleaner is not available for Ubuntu but there is a reliable alternative is available for Ubuntu i.e. Ubuntu Cleaner.
+Unfortunately, CCleaner is not available for Ubuntu, but there is a reliable alternative available for Ubuntu, i.e., Ubuntu Cleaner.

-Ubuntu Cleaner is a free and open-source application which helps you free up some space on disk while clearing browser cache.
+Ubuntu Cleaner is a free and open-source application that helps you free up some space on disk while clearing the browser cache.

 34. Setup Cloud Accounts